Abdulazeez007/Day-8-Installing-Sysmon-on-a-Windows-Server/README.md

-Here’s an enhanced version of the repository using emojis to make it more visually engaging, while maintaining all links and commands:

 # 🌟 Day-8: Installing Sysmon on a Windows Server 🌟

 **Sysmon** (System Monitor) is a powerful tool used to gain visibility into system activities, detect malware, and enhance security.
 In this guide, we'll walk you through installing Sysmon on a Windows Server, configuring it with a popular configuration file, and verifying that it captures telemetry.
 Let’s dive in! 💻🔍